Popular CLE Presentations & Workshops

 Creating an Electronic Signature Workshop.
 Having a digital signature is not only a convenience, it can be necessary to guarantee a document’s authenticity.
 Learn how to create your own digital or digitized signature – as easy as signing your John Hancock using a pen and paper, or as powerful as a digital certificate in Adobe Acrobat.
 Get ready for a hands-on experience in e-signing using tools.

 Connecting the Dots - Automating Web Apps and Services.
-There are a lot of great tools on the Internet for lawyers, but getting them to work with each other can be a challenge.
-This session provides a review of online tools like Zapier, which allow you to link services and automate online activities.
+Interested in making your practice more productive and client focused?
+Are you considering legal web apps and services but don't know what to look for?
+This program offers a review of online tools (like Zapier) that allow you to link services and automate online activities.
 Learn how to avoid ‘app flipping’ so you can focus on your clients and make your practice more productive.

 Women Mentoring Women in the Business of Law.
 Today’s world of mentoring is not just about helping or training younger attorneys, but rather learning from one another through collaboration and team building.
 Studies tell us that women network differently than men.
 Understanding what those differences are and how we can capitalize on them to help each other develop legal and business skills that will accelerate future success is valuable to both women who are new to the profession and those of us who have been practicing for years.